 Otherwise, we will write and tell you about any material changes at least thirty (30) days before a change becomes effective and where this is reasonably possible.
 If it is not, we will write to you at the earliest opportunity after the change has taken place.

-Closing prohibited Comment These Terms apply to all investments you make with us, and provides information about the way in which we provide our Services to you.
-The law of England and Wales governs your account with us and any matters or disputes related to these Terms will be subject to the exclusive jurisdiction of the courts of England and Wales.
+These Terms apply to all investments you make with us, and provide information about the way in which we provide our services to you.
+The law of England and Wales governs these Terms and your account with us and any matters or disputes related to these Terms will be subject to the exclusive jurisdiction of the courts of England and Wales.
 Our Terms are in English as will be all communications between us.

 If you have any questions or something doesn’t make sense, please let us know by emailing us at: firstname.lastname@example.org.
 Unless we agree otherwise in writing, these Terms apply to all services we provide to you and any associated work.

-If you are happy with both our Personal Investment Report and these terms, please can you indicate below that you consent to be bound by these documents, in addition to our terms and conditions.
+If you are happy with these Terms, please can you indicate below that you consent to be bound by them (your consent to these Terms may also be recorded by your electronic confirmation).
 We need this consent before we can provide you with our discretionary management service.

 Please note that by agreeing to these Terms:

 ● You acknowledge receipt of these Terms and that these Terms apply to investments you make with us.

 ● You acknowledge that you have read these Terms carefully.

 ● You elect not to receive information on every transaction we execute on your behalf, but rather to receive our reports every three months (unless we have agreed otherwise).

 ● Agree that your Personal Investment Report is accurate and a fair description of your financial situation, and to be bound by its requirements.